 This is one of the most important chapters in the CBSE class 8 science book.
 Several important topics related to light are introduced to the students which are not only important from examination point of view but also are required in later grades.

 First students are introduced to the concept of light and then to the laws of reflection.
 Various important terminologies are also included like incident rays, angle of incidence and reflection, lateral inversion, diffused (irregular)and regular reflection, etc.

 Apart from these, students also get to know about the human eye and its different parts like pupil, cornea, iris, retina, etc. The class 8 students are also taught how to take care of the eyes and to the braille system.
-The different activities included within the topics are also important as they help the students to be engaged with learning and have an in-depth knowledge about the different concepts.
+The different activities included within the topics are also important as they help the students to be engaged with learning and have in-depth knowledge about the different concepts.
 It is important that the students should solve the different questions given in the book and refer to these solutions in case of any doubts.